signalshore/signalshore.github.io/content/2022-07-18-RRusty-Home-Server.md

 Tags: CS, Tech, HomeServer
 Summary: A live record of my home-server journey and the learnings so far in this endeavour

-There be detailed posts about the setup and learnings from each of the sections below.
+This is just a brief summary of things.
+I will be creating larger/detailed posts about things later on.

 # The Hardware.
-The primary computer is a Raspberry Pi model 4.
+- Primary Computer is a Raspberry Pi model 4; 8GB.
-The primary storage is a seagate 5TB drive.
+- Primary storage is a Seagate 5TB 2.5inch Drive
-For secondary storage I have another seagate 2Tb drive.
-This one is meant for critical backups only.
+- Secondary storage Seagate 2Tb drive which is meant for critical off-site backups
-There is an additional 1TB drive from Western Digital.
+- An additional 1TB Western Digital drive.
 I use this primarily for the seedbox set-up.
 This drive is too unreliable for any critical use case.
-For the networking part I have a NetGear AC6850 router.
+- A NetGear AC6850 router.
 This is a beast.
 I will probably run open-wrt on this.

 # The Use-case(s)
 The Raspberry Pi was bought purely out of FOMO.
 I did not have a plan as to what I would do with it, but I figured having a less power-hungry computer around would not harm me much.